ontopic-vkg/destination-tutorial/README.md

 ## To know more

-Visit https://ontop-vkg.org .
-This official website provides a more detailed tutorial.
+Visit the official website of Ontop https://ontop-vkg.org, which also provides a more detailed tutorial.